dotnet/docs/docs/standard/garbage-collection/implementing-disposeasync.md

 :::code language="csharp" source="../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.asyncdisposable/disposeasync.cs":::

-The preceding example uses the <xref:System.Text.Json.Utf8JsonWriter>, for more information about `System.Text.Json`, see [How to migrate from Newtonsoft.Json to System.Text.Json](../serialization/system-text-json-migrate-from-newtonsoft-how-to.md).
+The preceding example uses the <xref:System.Text.Json.Utf8JsonWriter>.
+For more information about `System.Text.Json`, see [How to migrate from Newtonsoft.Json to System.Text.Json](../serialization/system-text-json-migrate-from-newtonsoft-how-to.md).

 ## Using async disposable